-Health & Immunizations
+Health & Safety in Vietnam

 Vietnam travel is safer than you'd expect – the government has done a good job on keeping a lid on civil unrest in Vietnam, and violence to tourists has remained thankfully rare.
 Which isn't to say that crimes of opportunity don't happen: in Hanoi, Nha Trang and Ho Chi Minh City, tourists may be targeted by pickpockets and motorcycle-riding purse snatchers.

 Despite the feeling of change in the air, Vietnam is still politically a Communist country, so act accordingly.
 Don't photograph any political rallies or military buildings.
 As a foreigner, you may be watched by the authorities, so avoid any kind of activity that may be misconstrued to be political in nature.